You can add comments to any requests or notifications in the inbox. You do not have to own the item to add comments.

 Audit image use

-Administrators can view DCRs that included images in the Task audit history.
+Administrators can view DCRs that include images in the Task audit history.